• Dec 15, 2025

-Source of Funds (SOF) vs Source of Wealth (SOW)
+Source of Funds (SOF) and Source of Wealth (SOW): Key Differences and Compliance Requirements

-Customers often face issues when submitting Source of Funds (SOF) and Source of Wealth (SOW), especially because many don’t understand the difference between the two.
-Nevertheless, it’s essential for businesses to collect these documents in order to understand where the money comes from.
-This is an essential part of the Know Your Customer (KYC) and the Anti-Money Laundering (AML) process.
+Customers often struggle when asked to provide Source of Funds (SOF) and Source of Wealth (SOW) information—largely because the distinction between the two isn’t always clear.
+Nevertheless, understanding where a customer’s money comes from and how their wealth was accumulated is a core requirement of Know Your Customer (KYC) and Anti-Money Laundering (AML) procedures.

 What is Source of Funds?